 Did you receive your first-ever ‘dry wedding’ invitation in the mail?
-Planning a wedding without alcohol and worried the party won’t be fun?
-Dry weddings are a tricky subject but luckily we’re here to help…
+Or, are you planning a wedding without alcohol and worried the party won’t be fun?
+Dry weddings are a tricky subject.
+But, luckily we’re here to help…

 Plenty of good reasons exist for throwing a dry wedding.
 It could be a lack of budget or a sober bride, groom or guests.
 Maybe a religious wedding that doesn’t allow alcohol.
 In our books, it’s your wedding, any reason is a good reason and you don’t have to justify it.